tsmatz/minecraft-rl-example/Readme.md

 cd minecraft-rl-example
 ```

-Run the training script (train.py) as follows.<br>
+Run the training script (```train.py```) as follows.<br>
 Note that this command is not needed to be run on the monitor attached shell.
-(This process will connect to the running Malmo instance with port 9000.)
+(This process will connect to Malmo instance running with a monitor and port 9000.)

 ```
 python3 train.py /YOUR_HOME_DIR/minecraft-rl-example/lava_maze_malmo.xml
 ```

 <blockquote>
-Note : When you run on GPU-utilized worker to speed up, specify --num_gpus option as follows.
+Note : When you run on GPU, specify --num_gpus option as follows.

 ```
 python3 train.py /YOUR_HOME_DIR/minecraft-rl-example/lava_maze_malmo.xml --num_gpus 1
 ```
 </blockquote>

-When you start above training code, you will see 84 x 84 Minecraft's screen running.
+When you start the training code (```train.py```), you will see the running agent's view in 84 x 84 Minecraft's screen.
 This frame pixels are used by agent to learn.<br>
 This frame size (84 x 84 x channel size) is supported for RLlib built-in convolutional network (ConvNet), and no custom model is then needed in this code.
 (Otherwise, create your own model and configure to use the custom model.)<br>
 See the source code [visionnet.py](https://github.com/ray-project/ray/blob/master/rllib/models/tf/visionnet.py) for the RLlib built-in convolutions.